 I had never been to the Walker Art Gallery before but I'm so glad I have now.
 It has such an incredible collection and it is a huge privilege for my painting to be among works by artists such as Degas, Rembrandt and Michelangelo.
 I'm very much looking forward to my next visit!

 You started the competition as an amateur artist.
 Have you since become professional?
 What’s next for you?

 That's the goal!
 This competition has been a great platform to help me reach this.
 I have an upcoming commission for the English National Opera, some projects in the pipeline and hopefully a solo exhibition, so watch this space!

 CALL FOR ENTRIES NOW OPEN

-Fancy a different challenge?
-Sky Arts is once again on the hunt for the next Landscape Artist of the Year.
-If you're a pro at plein air, submit your works for a chance to win a £10,000 commission and £500 worth of art materials from us here at Cass Art.
-The competition is now open for submissions.
+Fancy a challenge?
+Sky Arts is once again on the hunt for the next Artist of the Year.
+If you're a pro at plein air or can capture the essence of a sitter, submit your works for a chance to win a £10,000 commission and £500 worth of art materials from us here at Cass Art.
+The competitions are now open for submissions.
 Find out more by following the link below:

 Image credits: All artwork images © Samira Addo